silash35/makilab/README.md

 ### frontend

 The frontend package contains the main application.
-The manager interface where the employees and the administrator can manage the orders, the customers and etc.
+The interface where the employees and the administrator can manage the orders, the customers and etc.

 ### next-common